osgilliath/yet-another-windows-rice/README.md

 The repo contains:
 - the softwares used in the rice
 - the config files (modified ones) of the programs
-- the settings changed in the programs
+- the settings changed / extensions installed in the programs
-- any extensions installed
 - installation scripts
 - github repos or official sites
 - wallpapers and colour schemes used
+- screenshots of the rice

 ---